How can I tell if I am working with a good appraiser?

 I have heard appraisal firms are conservative.
 Does this mean my appraisal will be low?

-No. Appraisers bear liability both ways – if they under appraise a property they assume liability if the owner sells the building for too little.
+No. Appraisers bear liability both ways – if they under appraise a property, they assume liability if the owner sells the building for too little.
 They have a vested interest in looking at both high and low sales and going right up the middle.
-In a rising market they will tend to place emphasis on the higher/most recent sales.
-In a falling market they will tend to place emphasis on the lower/most recent sales.
-Since Chandos Pacific typically conducts a preliminary estimate up front – there is little risk in receiving an unanticipated value.
-No surprises.
+In a rising market, they will tend to place emphasis on the higher/most recent sales.
+In a falling market, they will tend to place emphasis on the lower/most recent sales.

 Will my property appraise for what my loan officer indicated?